 - Buy an automated temperature system that you can program to decrease the temperature at a certain time every night.
 This cuts down on the guesswork and memory that’s required to keep your room cool.

 By keeping tabs on the temperature levels in your room when you go to sleep, you may be able to reduce the severity of your eczema symptoms.
-There’s no universal temperature that is best for everyone, though.
-You may have to try different temperatures to find the one that is the most comfortable for you while you sleep.
+There’s no universal temperature that’s best for everyone, though.
+You may have to try different temperatures to find the one that’s the most comfortable for you while you sleep.

 The material of the linens you sleep on can also greatly impact your body temperature while you sleep.
 Try making these adjustments to your linens and bed:

 - Buy duvets, blankets, or quilts made from materials that can be easily washed and dried.
-Fabrics that are 100 percent cotton, bamboo, or satin are a good place to start.
+Fabrics that are 100 percent cotton or bamboo are a good place to start.
 This means you can wash them frequently to remove dust mites or skin debris that might otherwise affect your sleep.

 Clean, soft linens made of breathable fabrics are the best bet for people with eczema who wish to sleep better at night.

 The same habits that help people without eczema sleep more soundly can also apply to those with eczema.
-Following are a few examples of these sleep habits:
+Here are a few examples of these sleep habits:

 - Engage in relaxation techniques about an hour before going to bed.
 Examples include meditating, taking a bath, listening to soothing music, or reading a book.

 - Avoid eating heavy meals, drinking caffeine, or smoking before going to bed.
 These habits are all associated with disrupting sleep.